lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 ## 11.2 - Compiling the Player Device Driver

 You can compile the driver as a stand-alone library or integrated to the Player source code distribution.
-Usually you would start with the stand-alone compilation until the driver is fully tested.
-Once it is stable, documented, and it usefull for other people, you can submit it as a patch for the Player maintainer, as explained next.
+Usually, you would start with the stand-alone compilation until the driver is fully tested.
+Once it is stable, documented, and it useful for other people, you can submit it as a patch for the Player maintainer, as explained next.

 ### 11.2.1 - Driver Depedencies

-The soxplayer driver depends on the [LibSoX]().
+The soxplayer driver depends on the [LibSoX](http://sox.sourceforge.net/libsox.html).
 So, now it is the time to install this library with the following command:

 ```
 > sudo apt-get install -y libsox-dev